 Filming has wrapped on the first season of Bravo TV’s “Real Expats of Yucatán,” a new reality program that follows the adventures of seven high-spirited frenemies as they adjust to their new lives in Mexico.

 Tables will be flipped over everywhere from La Negrita to Rosas & Xocolate as feuds escalate and tensions rise, following the template of a successful franchise begun by the “Real Housewives” in Orange County, Atlanta and New York.

 Already, the New York Times is lauding the program as “the next logical step of a remarkable formula that brings real-world issues to cable television with intelligence and great shoes.”

 In other news, gas prices are plunging, with Yucatán being given a special discount.
 Construction on the transpeninsular train begins Jan.
 1. And don’t forget that vinyl siding is now an INAH-approved option in the Centro.

 You’d think these were jokes, if it were April Fool’s Day.
 But then again, it’s Mexico, and we don’t have to wait until April 1 to pull a prank.

 Today is “Día de los Inocentes,” Fool’s Day, in Latin America and Spain.
 We fell for it last year when Progreso Hoy published a story about police suddenly tolerating drunken driving.

 Pulling pranks on Dec.
-28 is a thousand-year-old tradition and is rooted of tragedy.
-Begun as the Catholic feast of the “Innocent Children,” in commemoration of Herod’s massacre of all male children under 2 years when Christ was born.
+28 is a thousand-year-old tradition and is rooted in tragedy.
+It began as the Catholic feast of the “Innocent Children” in commemoration of Herod’s massacre of all male children under 2 years when Christ was born.